 The CHF/CAD pair tells the trader how many Canadian Dollar (the quote currency) are needed to purchase one Franc Swiss (the base currency).
-These two economies are quite intensely linked because Canada is an important producer of gold while Switzerland is a great importer of that commodity - a quart part of the commodities imported by Switzerland is gold and there is a solid tradition of gold refineries in the country.
-The Swiss Franc is considered to be a “safe-haven” currency: it is expected to increase its value against other currencies in times of volatility.
+These two economies are quite intensely linked because Canada is an important producer of gold while Switzerland is a great importer of that same commodity - a quart part of the overall commodities imported by Switzerland is gold and there is a solid tradition of gold refineries/gold mining companies in the country.
+Switzerland can be considered as a stable and safe country.
+The same accounts for its currency, the Swiss Franc (CHF).
+The currency is often referred to as the “safe-haven” currency, as it is a backup for investors during times of geopolitical tensions or uncertainty: it is expected to increase its value against other currencies in times of volatility.

 HISTORIC HIGHS AND LOWS FOR CHF/CAD

-ORGANIZATIONS, PEOPLE AND ECONOMIC DATA THAT INFLUENCE AUD/USD
+ORGANIZATIONS, PEOPLE AND ECONOMIC DATA THAT INFLUENCE CHF/CAD

 The organizations and people that affect the most the moves of the CHF/CAD pair are:

-- Bank of Canada (BoC, Canada’s Central bank) that has the same role as the SNB and issues statements and decides on the interest rates of the country.
+Bank of Canada (BoC, Canada’s Central bank) is a Crown corporation and Canada's central bank.
+Chartered in 1934 under the Bank of Canada Act, it is responsible for formulating Canada's monetary policy, and for the promotion of a safe and sound financial system within Canada.
+BoC has the same role as the SNB and issues statements and decides on the interest rates of the country.
 Its president is Stephen Poloz.